Representations of Coxeter groups of Lusztig's a-function value 1: Preliminaries

-\begin{remark} It is a long-standing conjecture that Lusztig's function $\af$ is bounded on any Coxeter group $(W,S)$ of finite rank (i.e., $\abs{S} < \infty$).
-Moreover, it is also conjectured that it is bounded by the maximal length of longest elements of all finite parabolic subgroups of $W$.
-This conjecture has been proved in some cases (see for example \cite{Belolipetsky04, LS19, Lusztig85-cell-i, Xi12, Zhou13}). \end{remark}
+It is a long-standing conjecture that Lusztig's function $\af$ is bounded on any Coxeter group $(W,S)$ of finite rank (that is, $\abs{S} < \infty$).
+Moreover, it is also conjectured that the function $\af$ is bounded by $N(W)$, where $N(W)$ is the maximal length of longest elements of all finite parabolic subgroups of $W$.
+See \cite[Question 1.13(iv)]{Xi94} and \cite[Conjecture 13.4]{Lusztig14-hecke-unequal}.
+The bound was verified in some special cases (see for example \cite{Belolipetsky04, LS19, Lusztig85-cell-i, Xi12, Zhou13}).
+Recently, it is proved in \cite{Chen25} that the function $\af$ admits an upper bound which is possibly greater then $N(W)$:

+\begin{theorem} Let $(W,S)$ be a Coxeter group of finite rank.
+Then, there exists a constant $N'(W)$ such that the function $\af$ is bounded by $N'(W)$. \end{theorem}

 For $x, y \in W$, we say $y \lrle x$ if there exist $ H_1, H_2 \in \mathcal{H}$, such that $C_y$ has nonzero coefficient in the expression of $H_1 C_x H_2$ with respect to the basis $\{C_w\}_{w \in W}$.
 We say $x \lrsim y$ if $x \lrle y$ and $y \lrle x$.
 It turns out that $\lrle$ is a pre-order on $W$, and $\lrsim$ is an equivalence relation on $W$.
 The equivalence classes are called \emph{two-sided cells}.
 The set of two-sided cells forms a partial order set with respect to $\lrle$.